 Health officials: 1 in 50 school kids have autism

-Health officials say the new number doesn’t mean autism is happening more often.
+Health officials say the new number doesn’t mean autism is occurring more often.
 But it does suggest that doctors are diagnosing autism more frequently, especially in children with milder problems.

 For decades, autism meant kids with severe language, intellectual and social impairments and unusual, repetitious behaviors.
 But the definition has gradually expanded and now includes milder, related conditions.